 Counter-Hegemonic Strategies in Global Fiscal Architecture

-Strategic Tax Optimization for NRIs
+Strategic Tax Optimisation for NRIs

 Introduction: The Evolving NRI Investment Landscape